linesma/Optimus-indicator-Depreciated-/README.md

 This section will be coming soon.

-#Fun Stuff
+# Fun Stuff

-I have included a second set of icons in the "more-icons" folder.
+I have included a second set of icons in the "more-icons/set01" folder.
 If you want to use them instead of the default, just copy them into the '/usr/share/icons/hicolor/symbolic/apps'.
 Hopefully I will be adding more icon choices in the future.

 Enjoy!!!